________________________________________________________________

 We know this song from the version by Tim Hart and Maddy Prior on their album Folk Songs of Old England Vol. 2.
 Here's the Mainly Norfolk page on the song.

-We recorded our version of My Son John in summer 2015 as part of Deutscher Chor London's traditional song CD project.
+We recorded our version of My Son John in summer 2015 as part of Deutscher Chor London's traditional song CD project, Der Mond Ist Aufgegangen.
 Our thanks to them for that opportunity, and this recording.
-That album, Der Mond ist aufgegangen, is available to buy on the Deutscher Chor London's website.